 MAI uses the author date referencing system because it is clean, easy and efficient, as well as suitable for online publications.
 This means that all references should appear as in-text citations: for example, (Woolf 1929: 56).

-All sources should be listed in your final bibliography as follows:
+All sources should be listed in your final bibliography in alphabetical order.

 Where necessary, we use footnotes to add explanations.
 Please keep these to minimum.